PopaVadim/Active-Directory-Home-Lab/README.md

 <br />
 <br/>

 <b>To simulate an Active Directory of an organization we create two Organizational Units.
 One for All Managers to list separate children Organizational Units for all the managers in separate Organizational Units for each department and the second one for Departments and list all the individual departments.
-This will create structure and facilitate an easier manangment of the Active Directory.</b><br /> <br />
+This will create structure and facilitate an easier management of the Active Directory.</b><br /> <br />

 <img width="1677" alt="AD Organization" src="https://user-images.githubusercontent.com/117952272/208526961-012dda7e-53dc-4dda-8820-0a1bb4abe8c2.png">

 <br />
 <br />
 <br/>
-<b>In the video below we will trasnfer all the users to the Organizational Units that they belong.</b><br /> <br />
+<b>In the video below we will transfer all the users to the Organizational Units that they belong.</b><br /> <br />

 https://user-images.githubusercontent.com/117952272/208545952-dc73de34-8659-4177-a7ed-deefdc8ec801.mp4